Safety Isn’t an Add-On — It’s a System

 Safety Across Different Environments

-The principles of safety systems apply across a range of environments.
+The principles of safety systems apply across a range of environments:

 Workshops and Tool-Based Work